How to organise a wake

 3. Organise food and drink

-While it comes to alcohol, some families like to avoid it altogether.
-Some families prefer to provide a cup of tea or coffee or a soft drink on arrival instead.
+When it comes to alcohol, some families like to avoid it altogether, while for others it will be an integral part of the wake.
+Often families prefer to provide a cup of tea or coffee or a soft drink on arrival instead.

 4. Share details of the wake with family and friends

 If you would prefer the wake to be attended by the wider community and you decide to place a funeral announcement in a local newspaper, the same can be done to announce the date, time and place of the wake.
-You could also use social media to share the word.
+You could also use social media.

 You may also choose for the wake to be announced at the end of the funeral service, inviting mourners to head on to a venue for refreshments.

-- Create a playlist – you could create a playlist of your loved one’s favourite songs and ask guests in advance for their suggestions of songs that remind them of time spent with the person who has died.
+Create a playlist - You could create a funeral playlist of your loved one’s favourite songs and ask guests in advance for their suggestions of songs that remind them of time spent with the person who has died

 How much does a wake cost?